 Can an earnings recession happen without a recession in GDP?

 Yes.
-Corporate profits can contract while overall economic output is still growing.
-That usually happens when revenue growth slows, pricing power weakens, or costs stay elevated before broader macro data shows outright contraction.
+Corporate profits can contract while overall economic output is still growing because revenue, pricing power, and cost pressure can deteriorate before broader macro data shows outright contraction.

 How broad does earnings weakness need to be before it counts as an earnings recession?

 It usually needs to extend beyond a single sector or one temporary shock.
-The idea becomes useful when profit weakness is visible across a meaningful share of companies and persists long enough to reflect broader operating conditions rather than isolated noise.
+The term becomes more useful when profit weakness is visible across a meaningful share of companies and persists long enough to reflect broader operating conditions rather than isolated noise.

 Is an earnings recession just another name for margin compression?

-No. Margin compression is one pathway through which an earnings recession can develop, but the broader concept includes the combined effect of sales growth, pricing power, input costs, financing burdens, and cost structure on aggregate profits.
+No. Margin compression is one pathway through which an earnings recession can develop, but the broader concept includes the combined effect of sales growth, pricing power, costs, financing burdens, and operating structure on aggregate profits.

 Do falling analyst estimates prove that an earnings recession has started?

 Not by themselves.
-Estimate cuts can reflect normal recalibration, sector-specific weakness, or temporary caution.
-They become more significant when they align with broad and sustained deterioration in reported or aggregate profit conditions.
+Estimate cuts can reflect recalibration, sector-specific weakness, or temporary caution.
+They matter more when they align with broad and sustained deterioration in reported or aggregate profit conditions.

 Why can earnings fall faster than revenue?